 You should read all four parts of this Description of New Preferred Stock for a description of the provisions of the instruments governing the securities, the form in which the securities are expected to be issued and some of the mechanics for trading of the securities.
 Although this description is provided for your reference, you are strongly encouraged to read the certificate of designation governing the new preferred stock and the exchange indenture governing the subordinated exchange debentures for the complete terms and provisions of the securities being offered.
 The certificate of designation is filed as Exhibit 4.2 and the exchange indenture is filed as Exhibit 4.3 to the registration statement of which this prospectus forms a part.
-In addition, you should be aware that the General Corporation Law of the State of Delaware also governs the new preferred stock.
+In addition, you should be aware that the General Corporation Law of the State of Delaware also governs the new preferred stock and the ability of PCA to pay dividends on the preferred stock.
 See "Description of Capital Stock" and "Risk Factors-Dividend Restrictions."